An Equivalence between the Lasso and Support Vector Machines: Implications Remarks

-\paragraph{Screening Rules for Support Vector Machines.} For the Lasso, \emph{screening rules} have been developed recently.
-This approach consists of a single pre-processing pass though the data $A$, in order to immediately discard those predictors $A_i$ that can be guaranteed to be inactive for the optimal solution \citep{Ghaoui:2010tu,Tibshirani:2011iz}.
-Translated to the SVM setting by our reduction, any such Lasso screening rule can be used to permanently discard input points before the SVM optimization is started.
+For the Lasso, \emph{screening rules} have been developed recently.
+This approach consists of a pre-processing of the data $A$, in order to immediately discard those predictors $A_i$ that can be guaranteed to be inactive for the optimal solution.
+Provable guarantees for such rules were first obtained by~\cite{Ghaoui:2010tu}, and studied also in the later work \cite{Wang:2013uq}, or the heuristic paper~\cite{Tibshirani:2011iz}.

+Translated to the SVM setting by our reduction, any such existing Lasso screening rule can be used to permanently discard input points before the SVM optimization is started.
 The screening rule then guarantees that any discarded point will not be a support vector, so the resulting optimal classifier remains unchanged.
-We are not aware of screening rules in the SVM literature so far.
+We are not aware of screening rules in the SVM literature so far, with the exception of the more recent paper of \cite{Ogawa:2013ul}. \\

+While the two previous subsections have mainly made use of the more complicated direction of our reduction (SVM $\preceq$ Lasso) from Section~\ref{sec:SVMLeLasso}, we can also gain some insights into the pattern of support vectors of SVMs by using the other (simpler) direction of reduction, as we will do next.